-Factors Determining If You Can Continue to Receive Disability Payments Abroad
+Factors Determining if You Can Continue to Receive Disability Payments Abroad

-- You live in an approved country; and
+- You live in an approved country

 - You plan to stay in that country (or another approved) country for six months or less

 Even if you stay abroad for more than six months, you may be eligible to continue receiving your disability payments.
-You will need to complete paperwork and the Social Security Administration may ask you to come back to the United States to review your eligibility in person.
+You will need to complete paperwork, and the Social Security Administration may ask you to come back to the United States to review your eligibility in person.

 For a free legal consultation, call 412-661-1400